Bankruptcy And Divorce – Which One First?

 Timing Is Everything

 Often in the law, something as simple as a filing date or judgment date matters greatly.
 Consider a divorce case: The date the judge signs the final judgment affects your tax filing status and whether you are considered married for a full year.
 In bankruptcy, the filing date controls which debts are wiped away, and when.

-Before You Start Anything, Contact Us
+Before You Make a Final Decision, Contact Us

 *We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.